Brefew/s15_Moore_data_lecture_notes/README.md

 * Use a regular expression to find other instances of that phrase
 #####GeoSpacial Indexes
 * Mongo supports GeoJSON points, lines, and polygons

+###Notes for March 31 Lecture
+#####Neo4J Presentations

+* Graph based database for complex interactions
+  * Contains Nodes and Edges
+  * Database based on the interaction of these items.
+  * NoSQL Graph Database, Whiteboard Friendly, Relationship focused, Java based
+* Visual representations with squares and arrows for vertices and edges.
+  * Stores data as linked nodes.
+Relationships are edges
+* Optimal for social network data--Faster for associative data sets.
+  * Every node and edge contains a property contained by the relationship as a Java object
+* Cheap to traverse relationships / More likely to run on single server than cluster / ACID properties need to cover nodes and edges to achieve consistency.
+* Consistency and Transactions:
+  * Consistency: no waiting time between master and slaves while writing
+  * Transactions: Before changing nodes /r'ships we have to start transaction else it will throw Exception.
+Need to finish transaction by transaction.success() and transaction.finish()
+  * Availability: Provides replicated read-write slaves.
+  * Query Features: Supported by Gremlin (language for traversing graphs).
+Also uses Lucene for full text search.
+* Summary:
+  * Typless, schemeless, no constraints on data, fast look up!
+  * Can't shard subgraphs, partition tolerant
+  * Flexible graph
+  * Master slave replication!